ptv-logistics/XServerAspProxy/README.md

 add some load-balancing or fail-over, tile-caching, etc.
 You can also use your own authorization or inject xServer credentials inside the middleware.
 For example, you can add your xserver internet token and don't have to expose it in JavaScript.
 The web-client can still use xServer in exactly same way as it does for a direct access.
+See here for more infos: http://xserver.ptvgroup.com/en-uk/cookbook/best-practices/xserver-internet-with-different-frontend-architectures/

 The JavaScript sample-code is based on https://github.com/ptv-logistics/PoiLocator, but all calls go through the XServerProxy.ashx rather than calling xServer internet directly.